MicrosoftDocs/azure-aks-docs/articles/aks/azure-app-configuration-quickstart.md

 ms.date: 10/10/2024
 ---

-# Build ConfigMap by Azure App Configuration extension to configure workload in Azure Kubernetes Service (AKS)
+# Quickstart: Manage ConfigMap and Secrets with Azure App Configuration

-Typically, ConfigMap is used to configure workloads in AKS.
-[Azure App Configuration](/azure/azure-app-configuration/overview) provides a service to centrally manage application settings and feature flags.
-Following this tutorial, you will learn how to source the configuration data from Azure App Configuration into a ConfigMap and use it to configure your workload in AKS.
+You can externalize the configurations of your Azure Kubernetes Service (AKS) workloads and manage them in [Azure App Configuration](/azure/azure-app-configuration/overview).
+The [Azure App Configuration Kubernetes provider](https://mcr.microsoft.com/artifact/mar/azure-app-configuration/kubernetes-provider/about) runs as container in your cluster.
+Key benefits include:

+   - **Seamless integration**: Pulls data from Azure App Configuration and Key Vault, making them accessible as ConfigMap and Secret without code changes in your workloads.
+   - **Dynamic update**: Built-in caching and refreshing capabilities for dynamic configuration, feature flagging, and automatic secret rotation.

+The Azure App Configuration Kubernetes provider is available as an AKS extension.
+By following this document, you can easily install the extension and connect your AKS cluster with an App Configuration store using the Service Connector in the Azure portal.
+For information on setting up the provider using Helm, see the [Quickstart for Azure App Configuration Kubernetes provider](/azure/azure-app-configuration/quickstart-azure-kubernetes-service).

 ## Prerequisites